MaxBauV/SOFAlizer-for-Bela/README.md

 SOFAlizer-for-Bela is a real-time audio spatialization system for headphone-based sound reproduction implemented for the Bela hardware.
 It is embedded into Bela’s environment for real-time processing and utilizes the [libmysofa](https://github.com/hoene/libmysofa) library.
 Latter is a set of C functions to read AES SOFA files, if they contain HRTF data sets according to the [AES69-2015 standard](https://www.aes.org/publications/standards/search.cfm?docID=99).
-It is intendend to be a customizable open source framework for audio spatialization.
+It is intendend to be a customizable open source framework for a Bela-based audio spatialization device.

 The software filters audio inputs using head-related transfer functions (HRTFs) to create immersive spatial audio effects.
 To optimize performance, fast convolution techniques are employed, leveraging the ARM Cortex-A8's NEON co-processor for efficient computation of FFT, IFFT, and complex multiplication.
 SOFAlizer-for-Bela has been tested successfully with configurations of up to 41 virtual loudspeakers per channel when using a block size and hop size of 128, and up to 36 virtual loudspeakers per channel with a block size and hop size of 256.